ibes/ibes/README.md

 ### Hi there 👋

-I am Sebastian, webdeveloper since 10 years (professionally) or 16 years (no friends as teenager).
+I am Sebastian, webdeveloper since 10 years (professionally) or 16 years (... introverted kid builds websites to find friends).

-I am specialized in PHP but all together good in learning stuff.
+I am specialized in PHP but first of all a enthusiastic learner.

-I used to be a WordPress developer (and likely will pay my bills by working with WordPress for a while longer 2021-11-10) and started digging deep into Laravel since 2021-06 - so: I am a future Laravel developer.
-(I read a piece about a person whose job title was "future astronat" - I like that positive outlook).

-Currently based in Berlin/Germany, maybe moving to Freiburg/Germany.

-Self-employed, open for freelance jobs or getting employeed (making my parents proud).
-Best: part-time and remote.
+I used to be a WordPress developer but decided that I would like to learn modern programming.
+Currently mostly working with Symfony while still supporting some clients on WordPress.

+Freshly relocated to Leipzig/Germany.

+Currently employed at [MentalStark](https://mentalstark.online) and keeping long time clients happy.

 My GitHub profile is a bit unorganized.
 Most of my client work is very unique to there needs or I am not allowed to share.